God Feeds the Ravens

 Prayer to me is like the accolades a concert pianist receives after a performance.
 Even though it was his hands on the keyboard that made the music, we applaud the artist not his hands for it is he who controls them.

-Separate question.
+Interesting questions.
+I think that the profits and Jesus made God more approachable for all, but in my mind the divine will always hold higher regard.Separate question.
 You mentioned christians put Jesus at a higher standard being god.
 Muhammad is place as a higher standard as prophet.

 Shouldn't both be at our standards with no medium between god and man?